 There’s no cost to enter, making it a great fun but free thing to do in Lagos Nigeria, but you’ll have the opportunity to make a purchase should something catch your eye!

 👉 Pro Tip: Flash photography is prohibited inside the gallery.

 3. Get Educated at the Kalakuta Republic Museum

 If yes, you’ll love this entry on our list of things to do in Lagos Nigeria.
 If not, you can’t leave Lagos without learning about this incredible figure in Nigerian history!

-Located in Fela’s former house, the museum tells you the story of Fela’s music, activism, and unusual lifestyle.
+Located in Fela’s former house, the Kalakuta Museum tells the story of Fela’s music, activism, and unusual lifestyle.
 When I visited I was the only visitor, but that made it all the more fascinating.